 The Year 9 and 10 Awards Ceremony is held during the last days of the school year, Year 11 Awards Ceremony will be late in Term Four and the Year 12 Academic Awards Ceremony is held in February /March of the following year.
 One of the highlights of the school year is the Graduation Ceremony held for Year 13 students and their whanāu prior to their external NCEA exams.
 We also hold a Sports Awards Ceremony in Term 4.

 The awards given out recognise students who have achieved at a high level as well as those who have demonstrated an outstanding attitude.

 To gain a Lincoln High School Graduation Diploma in Year 13, a student needs to meet all of the following criteria:

-Obtain Level 2 NCEA by the end of Term Three, 2016.
+1. Obtain Level 2 NCEA by the end of Term Three in Year 13.

-Obtain an overall average attendance rate of 90% or more, for all 2016 timetabled periods including the Linc period.
+2. Obtain an overall average attendance rate of 95% or more, for all timetabled periods in Year 13, including the Linc periods.

 a) Due to exceptional circumstances, a student that has not met all of the criteria may be eligible for Principal discretionary consideration.